DeniedAccessLife/ArduinoStrike/README.md

 # ArduinoStrike
-Program for controlling recoil in the game Counter-Strike 2.
+Program for controlling recoil in the game Counter-Strike 2 using an Arduino Leonardo.

-Make sure to use this command in the game console: "bind mwheeldown +jump;"
+Be sure to use this command in the game console: "bind mwheeldown +jump;" to use bhop functionality.

 # View
 Window of the program.